Prevent indexing of PII data

 };

-In the steps below we describe how to implement and verify the PII filtering.
+The steps below describe how to implement and verify the PII filtering.

 Install packages